 Mr. Sommer received a B.S. in Optics from the University of Rochester in 2001.
 He received a J.D., magna cum laude, from George Mason University School of Law in 2004, where he held several positions on the editorial board of the George Mason Law Review.

-His pro bono representations include successfully representing a Vietnam-era veteran before the Board of Veterans’ Appeals and Virginia regional office and representing two victims of a mortgage fraud scheme in a case in Fairfax County Circuit Court in Virginia.
+Mr. Sommer served as lead counsel in a trial under the Federal Tort Claims Act that secured a Winston pro bono client a judgment of over $900,000.
+His other pro bono representations include successfully representing a Vietnam-era veteran before the Board of Veterans’ Appeals and Virginia regional office and representing two victims of a mortgage fraud scheme in a case in Fairfax County Circuit Court in Virginia.
 Case ended with judgments in favor of his clients.
-He is currently representing a client in a claim under the Federal Tort Claims Act (FTCA).

 Mr. Sommer occasionally speaks and writes on topics relevant to patent litigators and practitioners: